 Maungakiekie has seen many changes since it first erupted 67,000 years ago.
-Today, Maungakiekie is split into two separate parks: One Tree Hill Domain is managed by Auckland Council and the Tūpuna Maunga Authority, while Cornwall Park is managed by the Cornwall Park Trust Board.
+Today, Maungakiekie is split into two separate parks: Maungakiekie One Tree Hill Domain is jointly governed by Ngā Mana Whenua o Tāmaki Makaurau and Auckland Council as the Tūpuna Maunga Authority, while Cornwall Park is managed by the Cornwall Park Trust Board.
 This timeline focuses on the history and development of Cornwall Park.

 67,000 years ago

 Maungakiekie is formed in a volcanic eruption, creating the iconic scoria cone we see today.
 Walking around the park you will see scoria and basalt rock formed during this eruption.

 Māori arrive in Tāmaki Makaurau Auckland in 1350, after which Maungakiekie became a central pā.

 On November 3rd, Sir John Logan Campbell is born in Edinburgh, Scotland.

 On July 20th, at age 23 Sir John graduates from the University of Edinburgh as a Medical Doctor and leaves Greenock, Scotland as a ship surgeon on a voyage to Australia, in the hopes of becoming a sheep farmer.

 In October, Sir John arrives in Adelaide, where he meets his future business partner William Brown.
 He spends the next four months travelling around Australia before deciding to try his luck making a living in Aotearoa New Zealand.